European Union: Demographics

-On 1 January 2021, the population of the EU was about 447 million people (5.8 per cent of the world population).
-In 2015, 5.1million children were born in the EU-28 corresponding to a birth rate of 10 per 1,000, which is 8 births below the world average.
-For comparison, the EU-28 birth rate had stood at 10.6 in 2000, 12.8 in 1985 and 16.3 in 1970.
-Its population growth rate was positive at an estimated 0.23 per cent in 2016.

-In 2010, 47.3million people who lived in the EU were born outside their resident country.
-This corresponds to 9.4 per cent of the total EU population.
-Of these, 31.4million (6.3 per cent) were born outside the EU and 16.0million (3.2 per cent) were born in another EU member state.
-The largest absolute numbers of people born outside the EU were in Germany (6.4million), France (5.1million), the United Kingdom (4.7million), Spain (4.1million), Italy (3.2million), and the Netherlands (1.4million).
-In 2017, approximately 825,000 people acquired citizenship of a member state of the EU.
-The largest groups were nationals of Morocco, Albania, India, Turkey, and Pakistan.
-2.4million immigrants from non-EU countries entered the EU in 2017.
+Population

+The population of the EU in 2024 was about 450 million people, corresponding to 5.8 per cent of the world population.
+The population density across the EU was 106 inhabitants per square kilometre, which is more than the world average.
+It is highest in areas in central and western Europe, sometimes referred to as the "blue banana", while Sweden and Finland in the north are much more sparsely populated.
+The total population of the EU has been slightly decreasing for several years, contracting by 0.04 per cent in 2021.
+This is due to a low birth rate of about 1.5 children per woman, less than the world average of 2.3.
+In total, 4.1 million babies were born in the EU in 2021.

+Immigration to Europe partially compensates for the natural population decrease.
+Of the people residing in the EU, 5.3 per cent are not EU citizens.
+There were 31 non-EU citizenships that each accounted for at least 1 per cent of non-EU citizens living in the EU, of which the largest were Moroccan, Turkish, Syrian and Chinese.
+Around 1.9 million people immigrated to one of the EU member states from a non-EU country during 2020, and a total of 956,000 people emigrated from a member state to go to a non-EU country during the same year.

 Urbanisation

-The EU's population is highly urbanised: some 75 per cent of inhabitants lived in urban areas in 2006.
+More than two thirds (68.2%) of EU inhabitants lived in urban areas in 2020, which is slightly less than the world average.
 Cities are largely spread out across the EU with a large grouping in and around the Benelux.
 The EU contains about 40 urban areas with populations of over 1 million.
 With a population of over 13 million, Paris is the largest metropolitan area and the only megacity in the EU.

 Paris is followed by Madrid, Barcelona, Berlin, the Ruhr, Milan, and Rome, all with a metropolitan population of over 4 million.

-The EU also has numerous polycentric urbanised regions like Rhine-Ruhr (Cologne, Dortmund, Düsseldorf et al.), Randstad (Amsterdam, Rotterdam, The Hague, Utrecht et al.), Frankfurt Rhine-Main (Frankfurt, Wiesbaden, Mainz et al.), the Flemish Diamond (Antwerp, Brussels, Leuven, Ghent et al.) and Upper Silesian area (Katowice, Ostrava et al.).
+The EU also has numerous polycentric urbanised regions like Rhine-Ruhr (Cologne, Dortmund, Düsseldorf et al.), Randstad (Amsterdam, Rotterdam, The Hague, Utrecht et al.), Frankfurt Rhine-Main (Frankfurt, Wiesbaden, Mainz et al.), the Flemish Diamond (Antwerp, Brussels, Leuven, Ghent et al.) and Upper Silesian-Moravian area (Katowice, Ostrava et al.).